François-Joseph Fétis: Career

-Fetis had the privilege to have Paganini, Schumann and Berlioz as contemporaries and to work with the violin maker and dealer, Jean Baptiste Vuillaume.
-Fetis's work provides a unique window into the times and as such is a particularly valuable reference for the modern researcher, dealer and player.
+Fétis had the privilege to have Niccolò Paganini, Robert Schumann, and Hector Berlioz as contemporaries and to work with the violin maker and dealer, Jean-Baptiste Vuillaume.
+Fétis's work provides a unique window into the times and as such is a particularly valuable reference for the modern researcher, dealer and player.

 More important perhaps than his compositions are his writings on music.
 They are partly historical, such as the Curiosités historiques de la musique (Paris, 1850), and the Histoire générale de la musique (Paris, 1869—1876); and partly theoretical, such as the Méthode des méthodes de piano (Paris, 1840), written in conjunction with Moscheles.

 While Fétis's critical opinions of contemporary music may seem conservative, his musicological work was ground-breaking, and unusual for the 19th century in attempting to avoid an ethnocentric and present-centered viewpoint.
 Unlike many others at the time, he did not see music history as a continuum of increasing excellence, moving towards a goal, but rather as something which was continually changing, neither becoming better nor worse, but continually adapting to new conditions.
 He believed that all cultures and times created art and music which were appropriate to their times and conditions; and he began a close study of Renaissance music as well as European folk music and music of non-European cultures.
 Thus Fétis built the foundation for what would later be termed comparative musicology.

 Fétis died in Brussels.
 His valuable library was purchased by the Belgian government and presented to the Royal Library.
 His historical works, despite many inaccuracies, remain of great value for historians.

-His pupils included Luigi Agnesi, Jean-Delphin Alard, Juan Crisóstomo Arriaga, Louise Bertin, William Cusins, Julius Eichberg, Ferdinand Hérold, Frantz Jehin-Prume, Jacques-Nicolas Lemmens, Adolphe Samuel, and Charles-Marie Widor.
+His pupils included Luigi Agnesi, Jean-Delphin Alard, Juan Crisóstomo Arriaga, Friedrich Berr, Louise Bertin, William Cusins, Julius Eichberg, Ferdinand Hérold, Frantz Jehin-Prume, Jacques-Nicolas Lemmens, Adolphe Samuel, Charles-Marie Widor, Hippolyte André Jean Baptiste Chélard, Émile Bienaimé, Théodore Labarre, Louis van Waefelghem, Federico Consolo, Jean-Grégoire Pénavaire, Jan Van den Eeden, François Riga, Charles Baetens, Stanisław Duniecki, and José Parada y Barreto.